007 MAGAZINE - The World's Foremost James Bond Resource!

 Moonraker/The Spy Who Loved Me 1980

-The ODEON Leicester Square is often called ‘the home of James Bond’, but it is the London Pavilion that had screened all ten 007 films at some point during the last decade (Dr. No did not screen at the ODEON until it 60th anniversary reissue on April 16, 2022; and Thunderball was only shown there for the press on December 28, 1965).
+The ODEON Leicester Square is often called ‘the home of James Bond’, but it is the London Pavilion that had screened all ten 007 films at some point during the last decade (Dr. No did not screen at the ODEON until it 60th anniversary reissue on Tuesday April 19, 2022; and Thunderball was only shown there for the press on Tuesday December 28, 1965).
 The London Pavilion closed as a cinema on April 26, 1981 although its outside hoarding was used to advertise For Your Eyes Only, which would open at the ODEON Leicester Square in the summer.
 Before the release of Roger Moore’s fifth outing as 007, a brief reissue of Moonraker/The Spy Who Loved Me opened at the 2,069-seat Dominion, Tottenham Court Road playing for two weeks from Wednesday April 1, 1981.

 “No one comes close to James Bond 007”

 For Your Eyes Only screened for the press on the morning of Tuesday June 23 at the ODEON Leicester Square, and then had its Royal Charity Premiere on the evening of Wednesday June 24, 1981 in the presence of Prince Charles with his fiancé Lady Diana Spencer and Princess Margaret.
 Also attending were stars Roger Moore, Topol, Lynn-Holly Johnson, Julian Glover, Geoffrey Keen, James Villiers and main title singer Sheena Easton.
 Director John Glen, Executive producer and co-screenwriter Michael G. Wilson, and main title designer Maurice Binder also attended the premiere.
-Invited celebrity guests included Michael & Shakira Caine, director Bryan Forbes accompanied by his actress wife Nanette Newman.
+Invited celebrity guests included Michael & Shakira Caine, and director Bryan Forbes accompanied by his actress wife Nanette Newman.

 For Your Eyes Only Odeon Leicester Square 1981

-ABOVE: (top left) The London Pavilion in 1981 advertises the release of For Your Eyes Only at the ODEON Leicester Square (top right) The morning of Wednesday June 24, 1981 - contractors work on the ODEON Leicester Square display ahead of that evening's premiere (bottom left) Roger Moore and Julian Glover with For Your Eyes Only main title singer/performer Sheena Easton (bottom right) The bronze Lotus Esprit featured in the film outside the ODEON Leicester Square on premiere night.
+ABOVE: (top left) The London Pavilion in 1981 advertises the release of For Your Eyes Only at the ODEON Leicester Square (top right) The morning of Wednesday June 24, 1981 - contractors work on the ODEON Leicester Square display ahead of that evening's premiere (bottom left) Roger Moore and Julian Glover with For Your Eyes Only main title singer/performer Sheena Easton (bottom right) A bronze Lotus Esprit featured in the film outside the ODEON Leicester Square on premiere night.

 For Your Eyes Only Newspaper ad